 There are plenty of great accommodation options in Penzance and below you’ll find some of the top places to stay.

-1. The Quarterdeck: this harborside apartment is located in a converted former wharf building and includes a balcony overlooking the harbor, bay, and St. Michael’s Mount.
-The property sleeps two people and comes with a fully fitted kitchen, modern shower and bathroom, and a large, double bedroom.
+1. Harbourside Apartment: this harborside apartment is located in a converted former wharf building and includes a balcony overlooking the harbor, bay, and St. Michael’s Mount.
+The property sleeps a lot of people so it’s perfect for larger groups, and comes with a fully fitted kitchen, modern shower and bathroom.

 2. Sunny Central Apartment: this modern, top-floor apartment is located in the center of town so is perfect for getting to the shops, restaurants, and close-by bars of Penzance.
 There is a double bedroom, kitchen, bathroom with bath and shower, and a living room with an extra fold-out bed so the property can sleep up to three.

 3. Central Townhouse: This stylish two-bedroom townhouse in the heart of Penzance sleeps up to four people.
 There’s an open-plan kitchen and lounge with Smart TV, a fully equipped kitchen, and a small balcony.